Research shows that tech in the classroom degrades learning outcomes.Our children deserve better.

 We're asking for three things

-If passed, these changes protect Alaska students and give families a real say in how technology is used in their kids' education.
+If passed, these changes protect Alaskan students and give families a say in how technology is used in their kids' education.

 01